-Friday by Rebecca Black | 2.1 million Dislikes
+Friday, by Rebecca Black | 2.1 million Dislikes

 Black was apparently hurt by the Dislikes and nasty comments, but refused to take the video down since it would be playing into the hands of the haters.
-The rapidly rising view count and subsequent ad dollars must have helped ease the pain.
+The rapidly rising view count and subsequent ad dollars must have helped ease her pain.

 OK, so Friday uses autotune and the lyrics are bad and the video looks amateurish, but you know what the most annoying part is?
 It’s a weirdly catchy tune that gets stuck in your head.
-Gah!

 Stop The Music!